Sink (film)

-Sink is an upcoming 2025 internationally co-produced drama film written and directed by Zain Duraie.
-It stars Clara Khoury, Mohammed Nizar and Wissam Tobeileh.
+Sink (Arabic: غرق) is a 2025 drama film written and directed by Zain Duraie.
+A co-production of Jordan, Saudi Arabia, Qatar, and France, it stars Clara Khoury, Mohammed Nizar and Wissam Tobeileh.

-It will have its world premiere at the 2025 Toronto International Film Festival on 7 September 2025.
+The film had its world premiere at the 2025 Toronto International Film Festival on 7 September.
+It was also selected as the Jordanian entry for the Best International Feature Film at the 99th Academy Awards.

 Premise

 A mother refuses to accept her son's deteriorating mental health, clinging to the belief he only needs direction, as crisis awaits.